DonghaoWu/MERN-Doc-V1/README.md

 ```
 Notice: `Replace the <password> with the user password`

--create a new file 'db.js'
+- create a new file 'db.js'

 `(*1.2)location: ./config/db.js`

 ```js